Denis060/Loan_Default_Prediction/README.md

 ---

-## 📎 Final Thoughts
+## Final Thoughts

-This project was submitted as part of the Practical Data Science course at Pace University.
+This project was submitted as part of the Spring 2025 Practical Data Science course at Pace University.
 All code, reports, and outputs are maintained in this repository for future reference.